Kat9-123/Elite/README.md

 - Keyboard and Mouse support
 - 16 colours
 - Object oriented architecture (I kinda dislike OOP but whatever)
-- Rotation based on forward and up vectors
+- Rotation based on forward and up vectors (Is this a feature though?)
 - PNG and OBJ support
 - Custom font support
 - Basic line box collision detection
 - Easily accesible settings

 ## Miscellaneous
 If you have any tips, optimisations, etc. Please either message me or make a pull request.

-The code is stil relatively messy.
+The code is still relatively messy.

 ### Perfomance
 Sadly the performance really isn't great.
 It will probably run on most computers